 When you need to evaluate a large applicant pool quickly, you may need to get creative with your interview formats.
 Group interviews can be an effective way to save time.
 These can include a discussion portion where you ask the group questions that candidates answer individually and group exercises so you can evaluate their ability to work on a team.

 You might also consider doing video interviews rather than in-person interviews.
-Not only are video interviews a safe option to limit physical contact during the pandemic, but they can be more efficient and easier to coordinate in terms of scheduling.
+Not only are video interviews a more convenient option for many people, they can be more efficient and easier to coordinate in terms of scheduling.

-Pro tip: One thing we do not recommend is one-way video interviews, in which job seekers record themselves answering a set of questions for the hiring manager to view later.
-The job seekers have spoken: they absolutely hate one-way video interviews, and using them could be bad for your candidate experience.
+One thing we do not recommend is one-way video interviews, in which job seekers record themselves answering a set of questions for the hiring manager to view later.
+The job seekers have spoken – they absolutely hate one-way video interviews, and using them could be bad for your candidate experience.

-For more tips on how to hire remotely, check out the video below from CareerPlug’s Director of HR, Natalie Morgan.
+For more tips on how to hire remotely, check out the video below from CareerPlug’s Senior Director of People, Natalie Morgan:

-Speaking of candidate experience – it matters!
-In a recent CareerPlug study, we found that half of all job seekers surveyed have had a negative experience during a hiring process within the past year and 50% of respondents had declined a job offer due to poor experience.
+In our annual Candidate Experience Report, we found that 67% of all job seekers have had a negative experience during a hiring process within the past year and 58% of job seekers had declined a job offer due to poor experience.

 When you’ve got to hire the right people quickly, you can’t risk losing them to a negative candidate experience that’s entirely within your ability to control.
 Put your best foot forward when recruiting and hiring seasonal employees just as you would with any other employee.

 Remember that you may not be able to simply throw last year’s onboarding and training materials at your new seasonal workers.
-You may need to provide updated materials and safety guidance in the era of COVID-19.
+You may need to provide updated materials and safety guidance.
 Take the time upfront to structure your onboarding process so that it can run like a well-oiled machine the moment your new team members walk through the door.
 You’ll thank yourself later.

 For more onboarding tips, check out the video below: